GeoNjunge/garbage-collector/README.md

 # garbage-collector

-An implememtation of a mark and sweep garbage collector
+An implememtation of a mark and sweep garbage collector in C